 What to Expect

-The Professional Master's Internship Track of the TCBES program prepares graduates to actively contribute as scientific professionals within environmental and conservation agencies, NGOs, and related organizations.
-Candidates engage in a broad array of courses combined with an intensive internship to gain professional training in tropical conservation and resource management.
+The Professional Master's Internship Track of the TCBES program prepares graduates to actively contribute as scientific professionals within environmental and conservation agencies, NGOs, and related organizations, with an emphasis on ethical, collaborative, and place-based approaches to conservation.
+Students complete a broad array of courses alongside an intensive, 600-hour, mutually beneficial internship that provides hands-on professional training in tropical conservation, environmental stewardship, and resource management.

-This track provides an immersive experience within an organization involved in resource management, often focused on developing policies and practices to enhance sustainability and environmental stewardship.
+This track offers an immersive experience within an organization engaged in resource management, often focused on developing or implementing policies and practices to enhance sustainability and environmental stewardship.
+Internships emphasize the co-production of knowledge, the integration of Indigenous and Western scientific approaches that support sustainability, environmental stewardship, and community-defined priorities.
+Students become active contributors within host organizations while recognizing and respecting community governance, cultural protocols, and data sovereignty.
 Internships are intensive training opportunities where students become integral members of the host organization, though they are not contractors or employees.

-Prior to beginning the internship, graduate students are required to write a detailed proposal outlining their objectives and responsibilities.
-Agency personnel will serve in a mentoring capacity throughout the internship.
-This experience is a mutually beneficial partnership between the TCBES graduate student and the host organization.
+Prior to beginning the internship, graduate students develop a detailed proposal outlining their objectives, responsibilities, and approach to ethical engagement, including principles of reciprocity, accountability, and respect.
+Agency or organizational personnel serve in a supervisory and mentoring role throughout the internship, often in collaboration with community partners.
+This experience is designed as a reciprocal relationship that benefits the TCBES graduate student, the host organization, and the communities connected to the landscapes and resources involved.

 Requirements

-The Professional Internship Track requirements are outlined in the UH Hilo Catalog.
+The Professional Master's Internship Track requirements are outlined in the UH Hilo Catalog.
 The degree includes:

 • Core courses required for all M.S.
 TCBES students.
 CBES 600 , CBES 601 , CBES 602 , CBES 603 , CBES 645 , and CBES 677